-In this post you’ll learn how to get up to $120,000 into Roth retirement accounts (Mega Roth), annually.
+In this post you’ll learn how to use a Solo 401k to get up to $120,000 into Roth retirement accounts (Mega Roth), annually.
 If you don’t already know the value and power of that – this is a must read.
-If you already know the value and power of Roth…you’ll read (devour) this without my saying so.
+If you already know and appreciate the value of tax-sheltered & tax-free Roth retirement accounts, this post is a must-read.

 Roth 401(k)s & Roth IRAs: The value of Tax-Free Roth Money

 If you invest in assets that generate high returns you know that Mr. Roth is your best friend.
 Unlike “traditional” tax deferred contributions to retirement accounts – for which you get a tax deduction up front, but pay your marginal income tax rate upon distribution – Roth contributions are taxable income in the year received, but grow completely tax-free thereafter.
 Tax-deferred vs. tax-free.

 In addition, being that with Roth money the IRS receives their tithe up front, there are no required minimum distributions (RMDs) for Roth IRAs (unless inherited).
 This gives you complete flexibility with regard to the withdrawal of those funds, allowing them to keep growing tax free and asset protected, indefinitely.

 There are many factors to consider when choosing whether to make a Roth or traditional contribution to your retirement account.
 Among those are:

 - The value of a current tax deduction

 - Expectations regarding future taxation, including (a) your future level of taxable income and (b) future rates of taxation (i.e., will tax rates be higher or lower in the future?)